paulproteus/oscon-quant-community-slides/index.rst

 * Benjamin Mako Hill, for graphs (and FLOSSmole for source data)

 * Ubuntu DAT for giving me access

+* Karen Rustad, for conversations and help with slide prep

+* David Lu, Greenhouse maintainer

 * Sarah Mei for slide piracy